In other words, hello...

 - a map of where they're spoken

-- some demonstrations what they sound like
+- some demonstrations what each language sounds like

 - a couple of basic pronunciation rules